To pay in full, click on the “Pay in Full” button below.

 The Sound Engineering program begins with orientation in August of each year, and concludes with several public performances in May and early June.
 Course sessions occur in 2-hour blocks weekly, primarily on Mondays or Tuesdays between 4:00 p.m. and 8:30 p.m., from mid-September until mid-May, except for a Winter break in December.

 When the bands enter the studio (January through April), times vary based on studio scheduling.
-Studio sessions are scheduled from 4:00 p.m. to 7:00 p.m. four or five days per week during those months in order to accommodate all of the bands in the studio.
+Studio sessions are scheduled between 4:00 p.m. and 8:30 p.m. four or five days per week during those months in order to accommodate all of the bands in the studio.
 Depending on the rotation for the studio schedule, Sound Engineering students’ schedule may differ during those weeks.

 Tuition for the year is $1,000 per student, payable in either a lump sum or split into 10 equal payments of $100, paid monthly during the first week of each month from August through May.
 New enrollees pay a one-time $25 application fee.
 Checks are to be made payable to “Immersed In Music.”
 Credit card payments can be made online through our website.